favionline/partner-events-tracking/doc/implementation-guide/client-direct.md

 Use this event after an order is created on your e-shop with products that you advertise on FAVI.

+Also use this endpoint to update the same order (for example when expected delivery date changes) or if you want to provide additional data (for example add customer e-mail for review).
+Always send complete information for the particular time, not only changed properties.

 If you send `customer` information (see below), FAVI will send a review request to the customer.

 `createOrder` event is tracked by calling: